mikuam/egnyte-dotnetcore/readme.md

 ### Obtaining an access token

-In Egnyte.Api all 3 authorization flows are implemented.
+In Egnyte.Core.Api all 3 authorization flows are implemented.
 However, Authorization Code Flow is the most common.
 To create authorize uri, use OAuthHelper class:
 ```csharp
 var authorizeUrl = OAuthHelper.GetAuthorizeUri(
     OAuthAuthorizationFlow.Code,